cmsmcq/Aparecium/README.md

 Eventually, Aparecium will be available in both XQuery and XSLT forms; at this writing (November 2021) only XQuery is available.
-The schedule for the XSLT version is 'real soon now'.
+The schedule for the XSLT version is ‘real soon now’.

 ## Current status